 A consortium of PRC financial institutions (the "Consortium") owns 30.15 per cent. of the Issuer's share capital as at the date of this Offering Circular.
 Certain reserved matters in relation to the Issuer shall also not generally be undertaken without the prior written consent of the Consortium.
 The Consortium is therefore in a position to influence the outcome of certain major corporate transactions or matters.
-There can be no assurance that (a) the Consortium will act solely in the Group's interest and not from time to time exert, or attempt to exert, influence over the business of the Group to achieve their own economic objectives or other objectives which may otherwise not be in the interest of the Group or (b) any differences of interest between the Consortium and the Group will be resolved in the Group's favour.
-There can also be no assurance that conflicts of interests may not arise between the Consortium and the Group, or that any such conflicts can be resolved.
+There can be no assurance that (a) the Consortium will act solely in the Group's interest and not from time to time exert, or attempt to exert, influence over the business of the Group to achieve their own economic objectives or other objectives which may otherwise not be in the interest of the Group or (b) any differences of interest between the Consortium and the Group will be resolved in the Group, or that any such conflicts can be resolved.